Salvatore Sincere: World Wrestling Federation (1996–1998)

 He then went to the World Wrestling Federation.
 He was one of a series of "jobbers with gimmicks" brought into the WWF in 1996 to help elevate the company's stars, alongside Alex "The Pug" Pourteau, Freddie Joe Floyd, the Goon, and T. L. Hopper.
 He debuted in July 1996 as "Salvatore Sincere," a villainous stereotypical Italian Street thug, a Brother Love inspired character clad in pink and white who falsely claimed to be sincere and to "love" everyone.
 He appeared at the 1996 Survivor Series and In Your House: It's Time, where he wrestled in dark matches.
 He also worked matches with some of the WWF's top names at the time, including Shawn Michaels, The Undertaker, and Dwayne Johnson (billed as "Rocky Maivia" during his debut match in the WWF with Salvatore).

 He briefly feuded with Marc Mero over valet Sable in 1997.
-During this storyline, Brandi began wrestling under his given name after Mero called him a jobber and said that he was "Tom Brandi", not Salvatore Sincere.
+During this storyline, Brandi began wrestling under his given name after Mero called him "that jobber" and said that he was "Tom Brandi", not Salvatore Sincere.
 Sincere later would go on to win a match against Mero by countout.
 After going by his real name, he participated in the 1998 Royal Rumble match, lasting a matter of seconds before being eliminated by Cactus Jack and Terry Funk.
 He lost to Jeff Jarrett in his last televised match on the March 16th, 1998 episode of Monday Night Raw.
 Brandi left the WWF that April.